kartik-venugopal/aural-player/README.md

 * **Effects:**
    * Graphic equalizer, Pitch shift, Time stretch, Reverb, Delay, Filter, and a Master unit to switch on/off all effects from one place
    * Option to remember sound settings, either on a per-track basis or for all tracks, so you can tailor the soundscape for each of your tracks without having to manually re-apply any settings when they begin playing.
-Adjust the settings once and Aural will remember them the next time that track plays. **(New!)**
+Adjust the settings once and Aural will remember and automatically apply them the next time that track plays. **(New!)**
    * Save your effects settings as presets, either per individual effects unit or all effects as a whole, so you can use them later without having to remember them. **(New!)**
    * Recording of clips in AAC/ALAC/AIFF formats, so you can capture your applied sound effects and create a customized version of your track.